We, for one, welcome our new algorithm overlords.

 Instagram’s algorithms used to be relatively simple; however, as the platform adds new features, its algorithms have become more complex.

-Social media giants are often tight-lipped when revealing their secrets, but Instagram has shed some light on how its algorithms work.
+Social media giants are often tight-lipped when revealing their secrets, but Instagram has a history in recent times of being pretty transparent.

-Once you have a better understanding of how Instagram’s algorithms work, you’ll be able to tailor your content accordingly and give yourself a better chance of success.
+Once you understand how Instagram’s algorithms work, you can tailor your content accordingly and give yourself a better chance of success.

-Let’s dive in and look at how Instagram is getting to know people.
+Let’s dive in and see how Instagram is getting to know people.

 Chronological or not?